 - 120 g Fresh raspberries, roughly chopped

-In a large bowl, mix together the flour, baking soda and sugar until there are no lumps left.
+In a large bowl, mix together the flour, caster sugar and brown sugar until there are no lumps left.

-Add in the soy milk, vinegar, oil and vanilla.
+Add in the melted margarine, soy milk and vanilla.
 Mix everything together until you have a smooth batter, making sure to get any dry mixture that may be stuck at the bottom of the bowl.

-Add in the raspberries and gently fold them in.
-It's important to do this carefully and fold until the raspberries are JUST combined*.
-Otherwise, the juices will run too much and change the texture and colour of the muffins.
+Add in the raspberries to your muffin batter and gently fold them in.
+It's important to do this carefully and fold until the raspberries are JUST combined.

 Divide the mixture between your muffin cases and bake for 20-30 minutes (this will depend on how deep your tray is).
 The muffins will rise and become golden brown on top.
 You can check if they're cooked all the way through by inserting a toothpick through the centre.
 If it comes out clean, they're ready.

 Transfer the muffins to a wire rack and let them cool completely before enjoying.

 - Store at room temperature in an airtight container, lined with a dishcloth or paper towels.
 This will prevent the muffins from going soggy too quickly.